nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 8. Subsequently, a `CommandResult` object is created and returned to `LogicManager`.
 9. This `CommandResult` will be returned at the end by `LogicManager`.

-The following activity diagram summarizes what happens when a user executes the `list` command:
+The following Activity Diagram summarizes what happens when a user executes the `list` command:

 <br>